 This is a question that only you can answer and depends on your needs.
 If you’re looking for a recreational experience, THC-rich cannabis may be right for you.
 If you find yourself seeking relief from a myriad of symptoms, then CBD-rich cannabis is the answer.
 It’s important to discuss your needs with your local dispensary to receive more information to set your mind at ease.

-The Medicine Box Cannabis Dispensary in Kanesatake (Oka) carries a variety of products with THC and CBD in them.
+The Medicine Box Cannabis Dispensary in Kanehsatake (Oka) carries a variety of products with THC and CBD in them.
 Some products have just CBD in them, while others have just THC in them.
 Be sure to ask your budtender for help when picking your products!